 There comes a moment when the doubt disappears and the panic sets in.

-For one retired executive, that moment came in January 2007 while he was driving his car to pick up a DVD at the library near his home in the Vancouver suburb of Surrey, B.C.
+For one retired executive, that moment came in January 2015 while he was driving his car to pick up a book at the library near his home in the Vancouver suburb of Surrey, B.C.
 As he was heading to his destination, he suddenly realized he could not remember where he was going and what he had set out to do.

 “I was panic stricken,” he admitted at the time.
 “I didn’t want to admit to anyone what was going on.”
 At just 58, he had already suspected that he might be experiencing early onset Alzheimer’s.
 In fact, he had raised the prospect with his family doctor a couple of years earlier, but neither had acted on his hunch.
 After all, he was too young.